What's going on at Whakaari/White Island? Large plumes spotted from volcano

 Little said FRG wanted to give back to New Zealanders for their support and by leading the work to create the new expectations, FRG had laid the foundation for better support for survivors and families who experience future tragedies.

-The new expectations were the first step toward continual improvement.
+The new expectations were the first step towards continual improvement.
 They will be updated as survivors and public service agencies share their experiences and ideas.